bambooforest/salos/BivalTyp.md

 Interpret the output of `str()` and `head()`:

-- How many variables are in the dataset?
+- How many variables are in the data set?

 - Variables of which type are these?